wolfgangasdf/gmail-attachment-remover/README.md

 ## Notes

-* Only attachments which have a "filename" are considered.
-This excludes effectively html/text message parts.
+* Only attachments which have a "content ID" are considered, multipart messages (1 level deep) with subtypes should be correctly handled.
+* Original messages end up in trash, gmail removes them periodically.
 * IMAP message flags are preserved.
 * Gmail message labels are preserved.
 If the `label` tag (see above) exists, it is removed after attachment removal (doesn't work for conversation view).
 * The processed mails get a new message-ID, which doesn't matter.